 Magnetic fields play an important role in many astrophysical phenomena.
-The observed asymmetry in supernova (SN) remnants, pulsar kick velocities~\cite{lyne94}, and the existence of magnetars~\cite{pac92,mag3} all suggest that strong magnetic fields affect the dynamics of core-collapse SN explosions and the velocity~\cite{rothchild94} that the proto-neutron stars (PNS) receive at birth.
+The observed asymmetry in supernova (SN) remnants, pulsar kick velocities~\cite{lyne94}, and the existence of magnetars~\cite{pac92,mag3} all suggest that strong magnetic fields affect the dynamics of core-collapse SN explosions and the velocity~\cite{rothchild94} that proto-neutron stars (PNSs) receive at birth.

-There are now two major supernova explosion scenarios leading to asymmetric morphologies in observed supernova remnants.
-One is the standing accretion shock instability (SASI)-aided neutrino driven explosion~\cite{marek09,takiwaki12}.
+There are at least two major SN explosion scenarios leading to asymmetric morphologies in observed SN remnants.
+One of them is the standing accretion shock instability (SASI)-aided neutrino driven explosion~\cite{marek09,takiwaki12}.
 The other is the magneto-rotational explosion (MRE)~\cite{burrows07,kotake04}.
 Both mechanisms may also be a source for pulsar kick velocities~\cite{sawai08,nordhaus10}.
-The MRE takes place through the extraction of the rotational energy of the PNS via strongly amplified magnetic fields $\sim10^{15}$G \footnotemark.
-Thus, it is expected to leave a magnetar remnant.
+The MRE takes place through the extraction of the rotational energy of the PNS via strongly amplified magnetic fields $\sim10^{15}$G. In this case a few processes can be candidates for the amplification mechanisms such as the winding effect or the magneto-rotational instability \cite{akiyama03}.
+Thus, the MRE is expected to leave behind a magnetar remnant.
 However, there are many unknown aspects of these scenarios, such as the progenitor and final core rotation and magnetic field profile.
 Hence, there is not yet a definitive understanding of the observed asymmetry and remnant kick velocities in core collapse supernovae.

-Moreover, there is accumulating evidence that magnetars spin down faster than expected \cite{nakano11}.
-Usually it is supposed that magnetars spin down mainly by dissipating rotational energy into magnetic dipole radiation.
-However, it is possible that they could have a much more rapid spin deceleration early in their formation.
-A new source for this deceleration is the main point of the work reported here.

-Here, we show that the early spin deceleration of a PNS could result from an asymmetry in the neutrino emission that arises from parity violation in weak interactions \cite{vilenkin95,horowitz98} and/or an asymmetric distribution of the magnetic field \cite{bisnovat93} in strongly magnetized PNSs.
-(However, for an alternative scenario see Ref.~\cite{TCQ04}.)
-Recent theoretical calculations \cite{arras99,lai98} have suggested that as little $\sim$1\% asymmetry in the neutrino emission out of a total neutrino luminosity of $\sim 10^{53}$ ergs is enough to explain the observed pulsar kick velocities.
-Here we show that such emission could also explain a rapid early spin down rate of magnetars.